sanjanakrishnan/Quant-Bootcamp/README.md

 |2|Applying it in GST|3pm to 5 pm|
 |2|demo + wrapping up|5pm to 6pm|

+## Data sets and problem statement
-Read about the Data sets and Problem statements in the [wiki].
+Read about the Data sets and Problem statements in the [wiki](https://github.com/sanjanakrishnan/Quant-Bootcamp/wiki).

-Data sets and links
+Data sets can be downloaded from

+## Software